-You’ll be assigned to one pupil supervisor for each six-month period, though you should expect to work for other Members of Chambers during the course of the year.
-During your first six months, you’ll be in chambers and in court, working closely with your pupil supervisor.
+You’ll be assigned to one pupil supervisor for each four-month period, though you should expect to work for other Members of Chambers during the course of the year.
+During your first six months, you’ll be in chambers and in court, working closely with your pupil supervisors.
 You’ll also take part in our Pupillage Training Course.

 During your second six months, you’ll practise in the Magistrates’ and Crown Courts.
 You can also expect to gain experience appearing alone in the County Courts, the Divisional Court and the Immigration Tribunal.

 We expect our pupils to become involved in the spectrum of work undertaken in chambers.
 In previous years this has included:

 - A secondment to St. Helena, to assist in the child abuse inquiry conducted by Sasha Wass QC.